 Understanding Melco Resorts and Enter's Unusual Options Activity

-Shares of Melco Resorts and Enter (NASDAQ:MLCO) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $16.0.
+On Monday, shares of Melco Resorts and Enter (NASDAQ:MLCO) saw unusual options activity.
+After the option alert, the stock price moved down to $14.38.

 - Option Type: TRADE